citiususc/jflap-lib/README.md

 jflap-lib
 ==============

-Jflap-lib is an improved version of JFLAP 7.0 to be used as a library for third-party projects.
-This is specially useful for building auto-grading tools.
+Jflap-lib is an improved version of JFLAP 7.0 to be used as a library and a command line tool, specially useful for building auto-grading tools.

+## What is JFLAP?

+JFLAP is an extremely useful software for teaching and learning about formal languages.
+According to jflap.org, "JFLAP is software for experimenting with formal languages topics including nondeterministic finite automata, nondeterministic pushdown automata, multi-tape Turing machines, several types of grammars, parsing, and L-systems".
+JFLAP is mantained by Susan H. Rodger et al. from the Department of Computer Science at Duke University.

+## What is jflap-lib?

+This project is minor modification of the original JFLAP 7.0 plus some code to enhance the current API and to provide command line tools.

 ## Installation

 This project relies on [jitpack.io](https://jitpack.io/) instead of maven central to deliver artifacts.
 If you use maven, just add the following snippet to your `pom.xml` file to use the jitpack repository:

 ```xml
 <repository>